Malnutrition & ICDS

 How does Malnutrition affect people?

-According to the World Food Programme: “A malnourished person finds that their body has difficulty doing normal things such as growing and resisting disease.
+“A malnourished person finds that their body has difficulty doing normal things such as growing and resisting disease.
 Physical work becomes problematic and even learning abilities can be diminished.
 For women, pregnancy becomes risky and they cannot be sure of producing nourishing breast milk.

 Undernutrition affects school performance and studies have shown it often leads to a lower income as an adult.
 It also causes women to give birth to low birth-weight babies.”